Table of Contents

 As shown in the screenshot below, select the appropriate options and click on the Clear browsing data at the end.

-You can also choose and set the option “Clear browser data on exit”.
-This option helps you clear cache automatically when you close the browser window.
+You can also choose and set “Clear browser data on exit.”
+This option automatically clears the cache when you close the browser window.

 Professional Tips

 If you don’t see changes after you’ve removed your browser’s cache, make sure you’ve cleared the cache on the server – too.
-To proceed, ask your hosting or site support representative’s assistance for support.
+To proceed, ask your hosting or site support representative for assistance.

 The dialogue box that shows different options to clear the cache includes separate settings for each category – such as history, cache, and images.
 Here, you can choose the required options to proceed if you don’t prefer wiping out everything from your browser.

-In WordPress, cache plugins like WP Rocket also allow clearing the system cache.
-According to what you’re using on your WordPress website, proceed with a relevant option to clear the cache.
+Cache plugins like WP Rocket also allow clearing the system cache in WordPress.
+Based on what you’re using on your WordPress website, proceed with the relevant option to clear the cache.

 Conclusion